Frequently Asked Questions

-Applicants with disabilities who require special testing accommodations may call the Testing Office at (619) 236-6358 Monday through Friday, 8:00 a.m. to 5:00 p.m.
+Applicants who require special testing accommodations may call the Testing Office at (619) 236-6358 Monday through Friday, from 8 a.m. to 5 p.m.
 (Pacific Time).
-The Request for Special Testing Accommodations for Persons with Disabilities needs to be completed and submitted as soon as possible so that appropriate accommodations can be made.
+The Request for Special Testing Accommodations needs to be completed and submitted as soon as possible so that appropriate accommodations can be made.

 What is the hiring process?

 Upon completion of all screening processes, applicants will be notified of their status, and an eligible list will be created.
-The hiring department with a vacancy will receive the eligible list which is used to contact and interview eligible candidates as needed.
-All candidates may not be contacted for an interview.
+The hiring department with a vacancy will receive the eligible list that is used to contact and interview eligible candidates as needed.
+Not all candidates will be contacted for an interview.
 The final selection and offer of employment is made by the hiring department.

 Will a conviction record disqualify me from employment?

-If you are given a conditional job offer, a Conviction Record Form must be submitted before hire.
-On this form you must list ALL criminal convictions you have had.
+If you are given a conditional job offer, a Conviction Record Form must be completed before hire.
+On this form, you must list ALL your criminal convictions.
 A criminal record is not necessarily a basis for disqualification from City employment.
-Each applicant’s conviction record will be evaluated on a case by case basis considering the type and seriousness of the crime, how much time has elapsed, and the nature of the job.
-Misrepresentation, falsification, or omission of pertinent facts may be cause for disqualification and/or termination of employment.
+Each applicant's conviction record will be evaluated on a case-by-case basis considering the type and seriousness of the crime, how much time has elapsed and the nature of the job.
+Misrepresentation, falsification or omission of pertinent facts may be cause for disqualification and/or termination of employment.
 Any employment offer is conditional pending the results of all pre-employment screening processes.

 Will a pre-employment screening process be required?

-Employment offers are conditional pending the results of all screening processes that are applicable to this job, which may include but are not limited to the following: confirmation of citizenship/legal right to work in the United States; completion of a pre-employment medical review/exam (which may include drug alcohol testing); reference checks; and a fingerprint check.
-The fingerprints will be submitted to the Federal Bureau of Investigation and/or the California Department of Justice for a conviction record report.
-Certain positions may require additional screening processes which may include a polygraph examination and/or background investigation.
+Employment offers are conditional pending the results of all screening processes that apply to the job.
+These may include but are not limited to the following: confirmation of citizenship/legal right to work in the United States; completion of a pre-employment medical review/exam (which may include drug/alcohol testing); reference checks; and a fingerprint check.
+The fingerprints will be submitted to the Federal Bureau of Investigation and the California Department of Justice for a conviction record report.
+Certain positions may require additional screening processes that may include a polygraph examination and/or background investigation.
 All of these processes must be successfully completed before employment begins.
-A positive test for alcohol, illegal drugs or inadequately explained prescription drugs, misrepresentation, falsification, or omission of pertinent facts in any step of the screening/selection process may be cause for disqualification and/or termination of employment.
+A positive test for alcohol, illegal drugs, including marijuana, or inadequately explained prescription drugs, misrepresentation, falsification or omission of pertinent facts in any step of the screening/selection process may be cause for disqualification and/or termination of employment.
 Nothing in this job posting constitutes an expressed or implied contract for employment with the City of San Diego.
 Applicants must notify the Personnel Department of any changes in their name, address (home, email) or phone number or they may miss employment opportunities.